Fixisoft - IdeaFIX - High-Frequency Trading made simple

 No-GC IdeaFIX using UDS

-How do we improve on the 99.99th percentile ?
-While not covered here pinning a few cores to the process would help.
+Can we improve on the 99.99th percentile ?
 For a start, let’s run the no-GC variant of the benchmark

 Percentiles: